A Man Who Defies the World of BL

-A Man Who Defies the World of BL (絶対BLになる世界VS絶対BLになりたくない男, Zettai BL ni Naru Sekai VS Zettai BL ni Naritakunai Otoko) is a Japanese manga series by Konkichi.
-Zettai BL ni Naru Sekai VS Zettai BL ni Naritakunai Otoko is serialized digitally in Pixiv Comic and the manga mobile app Manga Jam since November 7, 2018.
+A Man Who Defies the World of BL (絶対BLになる世界VS絶対BLになりたくない男, Zettai BL ni Naru Sekai VS Zettai BL ni Naritakunai Otoko) is a Japanese manga series by Konkici.
+The manga is serialized digitally in Pixiv Comic and the manga mobile app Manga Jam since November 7, 2018.

-A live-action television drama adaptation was released with its first season on March 27, 2021, and the second on March 20, 2022.
+A live-action television drama adaptation was released on March 27, 2021, and has run for three seasons.

 Plot

 The protagonist, a plain-looking college student, discovers that he is living in a world where scenarios seen in boys' love stories are common, culminating in his male acquaintances falling in love.
 However, the protagonist wants to be nothing more than a background character and avoids getting into one of these situations himself, all while commenting on the events unfolding.